psrearick/customer-dashboard/docs/troubleshooting.md

 ## Nuclear Option

-When everything is broken and you want to start completely fresh:
+When everything is broken, and you want to start completely fresh:

 ```bash
 # WARNING: This removes all containers, volumes, and data